EliaFantini/PICTO-Automating-Video-Thumbnails-Selection/README.md

 This repository's aim is to showcase my thesis research process and outcomes, as well as its future progress as an internal tool for the company Play Suisse and SRG SSR.
 Therefore this repository will not contain the implementation's code, which will remain private.

-All the details about the academic research, the designing, implementation, testing, and evaluation of the proposed solution are contained in the [Thesis Report](https://github.com/EliaFantini/PICTO-Automating-Video-Thumbnails-Selection/blob/main/Elia_Fantini_Master_Thesis.pdf).
+All the details about the academic research, the designing, implementation, testing, and evaluation of the proposed solution are contained in the [Thesis Report](https://github.com/EliaFantini/PICTO-Automating-Video-Thumbnails-Selection/blob/main/Elia_Fantini_Master_Thesis.pdf), published also on [ArXiv](https://arxiv.org/abs/2410.19825).

 ## Trailer
 This video showcase trailer aims to show the functionality of the tool for the final user, explaining its functionalities up to the date of the realization of the trailer ( September 2024 ).